pranith101/Datamining---Predictive-Analytics-/README.md

 Where did we get the dataset from: UCI Repository- https://archive.ics.uci.edu/ml/datasets/Parkinsons+Telemonitoring

-Software used to buld models : R
+Software used to build models : R